Louise Limb is an artist, illustrator, writer and photographer known mainly for her work with motorcycles, bikers and biking culture.

 Louise has always been a natural illustrator and passionately records the minutiae of everyday life and landscape on the edge of the Yorkshire Dales where she now lives.

 Here on the website you will be the first to see Louise Limb’s new artworks as the site updates and have the opportunity to buy signed prints and enough postcards, greetings cards and calendars to fulfil all your stationery needs.
+Pending orders will be despatched after 19th October.

 Audrey and Triumph Thunderbird 6T,